w3f/polkadot-wiki-old/docs/polkadot/learn/parachains.md

 Parachains are operated and new blocks are authored by [collator nodes](../node/collator.md) that maintain "full-nodes" of a particular parachain.
 They retain all necessary information to be able to propose new blocks and execute transactions in a similar way as miners do in traditional PoW blockchains.
 A block proposed by a collator node will be checked by the validator node before it is accepted as a canonical state transition by the relay-chain.

+## Parachain economies

+Parachains may have their own economies with their own native tokens.
+Schemes such as Proof-of-Stake are usually used to select the validator set in order to handle validation and finalization; parachains will not be required to do either of those things.
+However, since Polkadot is general over what the parachain can implement, it may be the choice of the parachain to implement a staking token, but it's not generally necessary.

+Collators may be incentivized through inflation or transaction fees of a native parachain token.
+There may be other ways to incentivize the collator nodes which do not involve inflating the native parachain token.

+Parachains are not required to have their own token and if they do it is up to the parachain to make the economic case for their token, not Polkadot.

 ## FAQ

 ### What is "parachain consensus"?